tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - how does a role of a dad and a mom differ?
   - what would you change about your style of fathering/mothering?
   - how did you and mom keep your relationship alive while raising a family?
   - did you enjoy being single?